Skip to main content

 Prepare for Additional Expenses as a First-Time Homeowner

-Whether it’s a fixer-upper or a turn-key house, buying your first home is a momentous event.
-But many first-time homebuyers underestimate the true cost of their first home.
-From the down payment to closing costs, furnishings, utilities and taxes, knowing what expenses first-time homeowners can expect will help you prepare yourself for the committed investment of homeownership.
+Whether it’s a fixer-upper or a turnkey house, buying your first home is a momentous event.
+However many first-time homebuyers underestimate the true cost of their first home.
+From the down payment to closing costs, furnishings, utilities, and taxes, knowing what expenses first-time homeowners can expect will help you prepare yourself for the committed investment of homeownership.

 We also provide tools, like our mortgage calculator, and other resources to help you calculate your mortgage costs.
 Our loan officers will also be happy to answer any questions you may have about a service or product we offer.